victorswan/orb_slam/README.md

 ![](https://github.com/ivalab/demo_gif/blob/master/office_slam_demo.gif)

-# A cost-efficient, heavily-modified ORB-SLAM2
+# A cost-efficient, heavily-modified ORB-SLAM2 (tested on Ubuntu 16.04 + ROS Kinetic)

 The cost-efficiency of visual SLAM is crucial for target applications in Robotics and VR/AR.
 One principal enforced in this project is to persue better computation-performance trade-off in both front-end and back-end of visual SLAM.
 To that end, three major algorithmic innovations are integrated to ORB-SLAM 2: